Tday98/Azure-Lab/README.md

 - Blob Storage
 - Microsoft Sentinel

 The above architecture was left exposed to the public internet for 24 hours.
-The NSGs were left wide open and the built-in windows firewalls were displayed.
+The NSGs were left wide open and the built-in windows firewalls were disabled.
 All resources were deployed with public endpoints.
-Data was collected and sent to log analytics to be aggregated and then were viewed through Microsoft Seninel (SIEM).
+Data was collected and sent to log analytics to be aggregated and then were viewed through Microsoft Sentinel (SIEM).

 Hardening the environment was done by:
 1. Only allowing access to the VMs from my IPv4 address via inbound rules on the NSG.